Prime Splitting and Common Index Divisors in Radical Extensions: The factorization of primes dividing when divides

-In conjunction with our work in previous sections, Theorem \ref{Thm: SplittingnotExplicit} completely describes the splitting of a prime $\gp$ of a number field $K$ in $K\big(\sqrt[n]{a}\big)$ for a wide variety of $\gp$ and $K$.
-However, in the case where $K=\QQ$, we will improve the result by building explicit uniformizers to replace $\pi_\gP$.
+In conjunction with our work in previous sections, Proposition \ref{Prop: SplittingnotExplicit} completely describes the splitting of a prime $\gp$ of a number field $K$ in $K\big( \sqrt[n]{a}\big)$ for a wide variety of $\gp$ and $K$.
+However, in the case where $K=\QQ$, we will improve the result by building explicit uniformizers to replace $\pi_\gP$ and further simplifying the residual polynomials.

 The first step is to work in a potentially smaller field.
-From Proposition \ref{Prop: Factorization}, we see that all the splitting at $p$ occurs in $\QQ\big(\sqrt[p^c]{a}\big)$, and the extension $\QQ\big(\sqrt[p^m]{a}\big)/\QQ\big(\sqrt[p^c]{a}\big)$ is totally ramified of degree $p^{m-c}$ at the primes above $p$.
+From Proposition \ref{Prop: Factorization}, we see that all the splitting at $p$ occurs in $\QQ\big( \sqrt[p^c]{a}\big)$, and the extension $\QQ\big( \sqrt[p^m]{a}\big)/\QQ\big( \sqrt[p^c]{a}\big)$ is totally ramified of degree $p^{m-c}$ at the primes above $p$.
 Note $c=\min(w_0-1,k,m)$, since $l_0=w_0-1$ when $K=\QQ$.
-In $\QQ\big(\sqrt[p^c]{a}\big)$, the splitting of $p$ mirrors the factorization of $x^{p^c}-a$ in $\QQ_p[x]$.
+In $\QQ\big( \sqrt[p^c]{a}\big)$, the splitting of $p$ mirrors the factorization of $x^{p^c}-a$ in $\QQ_p[x]$.
 Proposition \ref{Prop: Factorization} shows that we have the following factorization into irreducibles: